giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Working papers

+"Partners Against Crime: Can Political Alignment Reduce Criminal Activities?" (with Carla Alberti and Diego Díaz-Rioseco).

+"Who Pays for Crime?
+Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

+"Do Natural Disasters Change People’s Perceptions and Preferences about Climate Change?" (with Kayla Young).

+"The Effect of Electing Women on Local Politics: Evidence from Chile" (with Carla Alberti and Diego Díaz-Rioseco).

+"The Trump Election and Anti-American Attitudes in Latin America" (with Miguel Carreras and Igor Icácio).

+"Myopic Citizens, Provision of Private and Public Goods, and Natural Catastrophes."

-[8] "Combining a Natural and Conjoint Experiment to Learn about Citizens' Post-disaster Electoral Choices."
+"Combining a Natural and Conjoint Experiment to Learn about Citizens' Post-Disaster Electoral Choices."

+"Re-evaluating the Role of Ideology in Chile."

-[8] "Who is the Distributor?
+``Who is the Distributor?
 Explaining Variation in Transfers to Local Governments."

-[9] "Re-evaluating the Role of Ideology in Chile."

-[10] "Who Pays for Crime?
-Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

-[11] "The Trump Election and Anti-American Attitudes in Latin America" (with Miguel Carreras and Igor Acácio).